jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 }
 ```

-The known limitations of chaining to a specified chain of SOCKS servers include
+The known limitations of routing traffic through a specified chain of SOCKS
-the following:
+servers include the following:

 -   Only TCP traffic can be routed through the chain.
 The client will attempt to
 route any UDP traffic through the last SOCKS server of the chain.